debarros/UIASReader/README.md

 # UIASReader

 This program is for reading the UIAS (Unique Identifier Audit System) files provided by the New York State Education Department via the IRS Portal (currently) or L2RPT (coming soon).
-It currently handles the Simultaneous Enrollments, Disappearing Students, False Transfers, and False Transfers Across Years files.
+It currently handles the Simultaneous Enrollments, Disappearing Students, False Transfers, False Transfers Across Years, and False Dropouts files.
 In the IRS Portal, the files are provided in .xls format, but must be saved as .xlsx format before UIASReader can use them.
 In L2RPT, files downloaded as "Excel 2007 Data" can be used by UIASReader.